apache/whimsy/MACOSX.md

 You need at least version 2.4.1 to match the currently deployed Whimsy server.
 If you don't see 2.3.1 or later, run `hash -r` and try again.
 If you still need to update your ruby, proceed using one of the common ruby version managers:
-Homebrew (may not work as of 2019), rbenv (known to work), or rvm.
+Homebrew (may not work as of 2019; this is due to library updates in Ruby 2.6.x), rbenv (known to work), or rvm.

 If using rbenv, install:

 ```
 $ brew install rbenv
-$ rbenv install 2.5.1
+$ cd /srv/whimsy && rbenv install
 $ rbenv init
 ```
 Follow directions to ensure rbenv is setup in your shell(s), and double-check your ruby version.
-You may need to also `rbenv global 2.5.1` to ensure that version is used in new shells and elsewhere.

-**If you encounter errors later**, you may need to use `ln -s` in `/usr/local/bin` for both `ruby` and `gem` pointing to the locations where `rbenv` installed ruby in your home directory, like so:
+Note the PATH changes that `rbenv init -` configures; you'll need to duplicate it in your httpd conf later.
+To use this globally when invoked through rbenv shims, you can use `rbenv global $VERSION` to set that where `$VERSION` is the version in `/srv/whimsy/.ruby-version`.
+To set this system-wide, you can link the specific versions of `ruby` and `gem` in rbenv to `/usr/local/bin` like so:

 ```
-ln -s /usr/local/bin/ruby /Users/${user}/.rbenv/versions/2.5.1/bin/ruby
+ln -s /usr/local/bin/ruby $HOME/.rbenv/versions/2.5.5/bin/ruby
-ln -s /usr/local/bin/gem /Users/${user}/.rbenv/versions/2.5.1/bin/gem
+ln -s /usr/local/bin/gem $HOME/.rbenv/versions/2.5.5/bin/gem
 ```

 Install Node.js